 The last tart cherry in this list is Meteor – a dwarf cherry tree that can bear many bright red fruits with large production.
 They can produce fruits after 2 to 3 years of planting with proper care.

-Basically, Meteor cherries are large with yellowish flesh – a significant factor to classify them in Amarelle-group cherry.
-But due to their tart flavor, people mainly use them for baked dishes, especially pies.
+Basically, Meteor cherries are large with yellowish flesh – a significant factor to classify them as belonging to the Amarelle group.
+Due to their tart flavor, people mainly use them for baked dishes, especially pies.
+Turning them into refreshing juice, jams, or jellies is also a fantastic idea.

 Origin: The University of Minnesota, Canada in 1952